Nuremberg Chronicle: Publication

-The Chronicle was first published in Latin on July 12, 1493, in the city of Nuremberg.
-This was quickly followed by a German translation on December 23, 1493.
+The Chronicle was first published in Latin on 12 July 1493, in the city of Nuremberg.
+This was quickly followed by a German translation on 23 December 1493.
 An estimated 1,400 to 1,500 Latin and 700 to 1,000 German copies were published.
 A document from 1509 records that 539 Latin versions and 60 German versions had not been sold.
-Approximately 400 Latin and 300 German copies survived into the twenty-first century.
+Unusually many copies survive: Paul Needham's census documents 1,287 copies of the Latin edition and 343 of the German, making the Chronicle one of the best-preserved major printed books of the fifteenth century.
 They are scattered around the world in museums and collections.
 The larger illustrations were also sold separately as prints, often hand-tinted in watercolour.
 Many copies of the book are coloured, with varying degrees of skill; there were specialist shops for this.
 The colouring on some examples has been added much later, and some copies have been broken up for sale as decorative prints.